erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/Additional-materials-en.md

 > Unpowered USB devices will stop working

 > [!Important]
-> The following steps must be done on the Mi Pad 5, not using an external computer.
+> The following steps must be done on the Mi Pad 5 in Windows, not on your computer.

 Run [USB Host Control](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/tag/USBHost) to enable/disable USB host mode and  confirm that you want to disable/enable USB host mode